Redcar Athletic F.C.: History

 The club was established in 1993 as Teesside Athletic and initially played in the Teesside League.
 In 2005 they joined the Wearside League, and in 2010 the club's name was changed to Redcar Athletic.

 Redcar have finished as Wearside League runners-up on three occasions before finally clinching their first championship in 2018, enabling them to win promotion to Division Two of the Northern League.
 In 2021 the club were promoted to Division One based on their results in the abandoned 2019–20 and 2020–21 seasons.
+The club won the Northern League Division One title in the 2024–25 season.

+The 2025–26 season saw the club promoted to step 3 for the first time in the club's history, winning the Northern Premier League Division One East title.

 Ground

 The club currently play at Green Lane in Redcar.